-Fortis Place, one of the Co-Owned Properties, is an approximately 142,771 square foot office tower in St. John's, Newfoundland.
-Fortis Place is 100% occupied and its major tenants include Deloitte LLP and Fortis Properties.
-Built in 2014, Fortis Place was designed to LEED standards and is the newest and best-in-class Class A office development in St. John's.
+Fortis Place is a 142,973 square foot office tower in St. John's, Newfoundland.
+Fortis Place is 79.1% occupied and its major tenants include Deloitte LLP and Fortis Inc. Built in 2014, Fortis Place was designed to LEED standards and is the newest and best-in-class Class A office development in St. John's.
 Fortis Place is situated in St. John's downtown business and entertainment core with 262 surface and underground parking stalls.
+Fortis Place received LEED Gold certification in December 2018.